Opioids in America: A Crisis Only Getting Worse

 Finding Help and Solutions

-Most health carriers have taken action to decrease or eliminate opioids from available drug options list.
+Most health carriers have taken action to decrease or eliminate opioids from the available drug options list.
 But it is also the job of the person to help eliminate any risk that is before them.
 Remember to always take the right amount of dosage as the doctor prescribes.
 There are also alternatives to opioids, such as cognitive behavioral therapy, acupuncture, and nerve stimulation.
 Rehab is always a good idea, but it will not work alone.
 Find accountability partners who can assist you or a loved one on your journey out of addiction.
 Talk to your doctor about other ways you can find treatment.
 Getting away from anywhere you can get opioids can also help detox you.
 If you or a loved one still struggle with opioid addiction, call the addiction helpline at 1-877-721-4913.

-Since insurance is often times overwhelmingly confusing, we want to shed light on this industry by answering YOUR questions.
+Since insurance is oftentimes overwhelmingly confusing, we want to shed light on this industry by answering YOUR questions.
 If you have any questions or concerns, comment below and your question may be the topic of our next video!

 Get affordable health insurance quotes by clicking here.